Keep Up With Us

 The Arts District truly separates Breckenridge from many of its ski town contemporaries.
 Breckenridge Creative Arts, lovingly dubbed “BreckCreate,” was developed by the town to support and promote arts, culture, and creative experiences throughout Breckenridge.
 They offer a continuous and abundant slate of art workshops, classes, studio time, theater, walking tours, and musical events.
 Visitors have the opportunity to work with artists-in-residence, catch a performance by the award-winning theater company, or make your own jewelry, pottery and crafts.
 Check out the Breckenridge Creative Arts Calendar for a schedule of off-the-slopes arts events.

 There are a countless number of incredible eateries in Breckenridge.
 The food options in this town cater to every palate and taste bud, so no matter what you’re craving, you are bound to find a restaurant that satisfies.
 Breckenridge doesn’t play into the old ski town stereotype of only being home to burger and pizza joints (but we have those too).
 With a world-class destination comes a world-class culinary experience.
 In the last year, Breckenridge has had a handful of new restaurants open in town.
 If you are looking to savor every bite don’t miss: Ember (fine dining with modern American cuisine), Briar Rose Chophouse (mouth-watering steaks), Swiss Haven (fondue – you can’t go wrong), and La Francaise French Bakery (their chocolate beignets are to die for).
 In addition to Breckenridge’s scores of great restaurants (a rarity for a ski town), the local Colorado Mountain College also offers hands-on cooking classes for foodies looking to create their own wonderful meals.
 From basics such as knife skills to advanced techniques, classes include one-day and multi-day options.
-See upcoming culinary classes or check out Breckenridge Cheese and Chocolate for twice-weekly wine tasting events.

 Endless Off-Mountain Recreation Activities